kuleuven/iRODS-Dataverse/README.md

 8. Update the metadata of the data objects with the DOI provided by Dataverse.

-## Visual overview of the pipeline options
+## Visual overview of the available pipeline options

 <img src="./doc/img/20241108_pipeline_options.png" alt="overview-pipeline-options" style="height: 794px; width: 728px;"/>